 How to avoid disputes: Tips on communicating with customers

 Encourage Them to #RescheduleDontCancel

 Let your clients know that you want to work with them to reach a solution.
-Encourage them to reschedule, instead of cancelling, so you have a chance of keeping the retainer (you can issue a credit to their account that will transfer to the new event date) and collect the rest of your fees after providing your service.
+Encourage them to reschedule using an online meeting scheduler, instead of cancelling, so you have a chance of keeping the retainer (you can issue a credit to their account that will transfer to the new event date) and collect the rest of your fees after providing your service.

 We’ve created an email template to help you start the conversation with your clients around rescheduling and modifying events, as well as a template for what to say when you send a rescheduling amendment.

 Find the templates here for proactive client outreach around rescheduling or copy and paste the templates below.